 - desired shape and size

-If you’re struggling to figure out the best baking pans for you, here’s a handy guide that will make it easier to create soft, spongy cakes, chewy cookies, and perfectly browned breads.
+If you’re struggling to figure out the best baking pans for you, here’s a handy guide to types of cake pans that will make it easier to create soft, spongy cakes, chewy cookies, and perfectly browned breads.
+Always consider the material of the pan, the size and shape, flexibility and durability, as well as overall practicality.
+These are the secrets to finding the best baking pans for all your kitchen adventures.

 Best Baking Pans for Cakes

-- When bread cooks, the dough bubbles in the outer 3mm of the loaf vaporise, causing a temperature drop at the core.
-This allows the inside of the bread to cook at a lower temperature, while the outside cooks at a higher temperature creating a flakey inner crumb and a classic, browned crust.
+- When bread cooks, the dough bubbles in the outer 3mm of the loaf.
+The bubbles are expanding and collapsing and creating a density which turns into a crust.
+This process is causing a temperature drop at the core allowing the inside of the bread to cook at a lower temperature.
+The outside cooks at a higher temperature creating a flaky inner crumb and a classic, browned crust.
+If you’d like to read a complete scientific explanation for this process, click on this link

 Best Baking for Brownies & Blondies